The-Hidden-Genius-Project/Fall-Immersion/RSE/Financial_Sustainability.md

 ### 1. Introduction and Review (10 minutes)

-- Review the previous lesson's key points about elevator pitches and pitch decks.
+- Take about what elevator pitches and pitch decks are and why are they important.
 - Brief introduction to financial sustainability and why it is critical for social enterprises.

 ### 2. Basic Financial Concepts Lecture (15 minutes)